hortonworks-gallery/ambari-opentsdb-service/README.md

 ##### Setup

-- Download HDP 2.2.4.2 sandbox VM image (Sandbox_HDP_2.2.4.2_VMWare.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
+- Download HDP latest sandbox VM image (.ova file) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
-- Import Sandbox_HDP_2.2.4.2_VMWare.ova into VMWare and ensure the VM memory size is set to at least 8GB
+- Import ova file into VMWare and ensure the VM memory size is set to at least 8GB
 - Now start the VM
 - After it boots up, find the IP address of the VM and add an entry into your machines hosts file e.g.
 ```
 192.168.191.241 sandbox.hortonworks.com sandbox
 ```
-- Connect to the VM via SSH (password hadoop) and start Ambari server
+- Connect to the VM via SSH (password hadoop)
 ```
 ssh root@sandbox.hortonworks.com
-/root/start_ambari.sh
 ```

-- Start HBase service from Ambari and ensure root has authority to create tables.
+- Start HBase service from Ambari and ensure Hbase is up and root has authority to create tables.
 You can do this by trying to create a test table
 ```
 hbase shell